 To begin with, some landscaping and pest control eligibility is dependent on where your business operates.
-For instance, if your startup is currently run from your home, then the parameters are different from someone running their business out of a commercial office/building.
+For instance, running a startup from your home is different from running a business out of a commercial office building.

 If you work from home, then you need to consider direct and indirect expenses.
 Direct expenses are any expenses that directly benefit the “office” portion of your home.
 By comparison, indirect expenses serve both the office and the home as well.
 So, with regards to pest control, yes it benefits your home, but it also benefits the office.
 This would be an indirect expense.
-Therefore, when calculating your taxes, you need to separate the amount (in this case labor and sq. footage) that’s been spent on the office versus the house.
+As such, you need to separate what’s spent on your office versus your home.
+You need to factor in labor and sq. footage to calculate your taxes.

-If I own income properties, then is landscaping and pest control fully tax deductible?
+If I own income properties, then is landscaping and pest control tax deductible?

 With a rental property (or any other type of real estate business), the rules are indeed different.
 For a rental property, the IRS gives the option of deducting landscaping, pest control, or any other expenses considered “ordinary”; basically, anything that is necessary to maintain the property you rent out to people.

 This extends beyond pest control and can include things like: